Cauan33XL/SecureFlag-Sistema-Simulado-RH/README.md

 - Strengthening of technical skills
 - Development of critical thinking
 - Preparation for real market challenges
-- Formation of new talent in cybersecurity
+- Formation of new talents in cybersecurity

 ---